 The project study first began in July 2017 and went through some ups and downs in its progression but focused on the issues at hand that culminated through the 2020 COVID-19 pandemic, when the team developed a public outreach plan that proved extremely effective and allowed FDOT to receive Location Design Concept Acceptance (LDCA) on June 21, 2021 – a total of just under four years.
 A testament to the approach and execution of the team as similar studies had not been successful over the last 40 years!

 Throughout the duration of the project planning process, our emphasis was on benefiting the surrounding communities impacted by the project.
-Fortunately, despite previous challenges with the project, RS&H successfully worked alongside the public and officials to create both a regional high-speed connector road and a lower-speed local roadway – all within the same right-of-way corridor – that will provide individuals access to local businesses and residential neighborhoods.
+RS&H successfully worked alongside the community and elected officials to create both a regional high-speed connector road and a lower-speed local roadway, all within the same right-of-way corridor, that will provide individuals access to local businesses and residential neighborhoods.
 By connecting existing limited access facilities from the Sawgrass Expressway to I-95, it will improve local traffic and mobility for the region.